ModelInference/texada/README.md

 There are two command line options which require regular expression arguments:

-* -s : specifies the log lines to be interpreted as partitions between traces, takes a single regular expression argument, and all lines matching this expression are treated as partitions between traces.
+* --trace-separator : specifies the log lines to be interpreted as partitions between traces, takes a single regular expression argument, and all lines matching this expression are treated as partitions between traces.

-* -r : takes a list of regular expressions as argument, each specifying the structure of some log line.
-Unlike -s, the regex arguments of -r require a capturing group with the name <ETYPE>.
+* --regex or -r : takes a list of regular expressions as argument, each specifying the structure of some log line.
+Unlike --trace-separator, the regex arguments of -r require a capturing group with the name <ETYPE>.
 Texada will walk through the log lines and try to match each line with one of these regular expressions; once a match is found, the string captured by the named group <ETYPE> will become the event type of the line.

-* -i : If a line fails to match any of the provided regular expressions, the program will abort.
+* --ignore-nm-lines or -i : If a line fails to match any of the provided regular expressions, the program will abort.
 To ignore these unmatched log lines use the -i option.

 # Command line usage screen